Implement the comprehensive college admission strategy that works best for you.

 - Developing a college planning roadmap will help you avoid the anxiety of a high school senior year crunch.

-- With over 4,000 colleges in the United States, you can find a quality fit for your child’s financial, academic, and social needs, even if he or she does not gain entry into the first-choice college.
+With over 4,000 colleges in the United States, you can find a quality fit for your children’s financial, academic, and social needs, even if they do not gain entry into their first-choice college.

 How do you begin planning for college?

 There are countless ways to launch the college planning process.
 Should you lead the way with in-person visits?
 What about conversations with admissions counselors?
 Do you gather the insights of alumni from a broad set of institutions?
-All these options are worthwhile, but a more foundational starting point for your high school student is to investigate different areas of study that match his or her interests.
+All these options are worthwhile, but a more foundational starting point for your high school-aged children is to investigate different areas of study that match his or her interests.

 Students can access a number of complimentary, teen-appropriate career assessments that can serve as a base for their initial career inquiries.
 Websites managed by Career One Stop, My Majors, and the PA Career Zone offer online instruments that match individuals with careers that traditionally fit their personalities.
 Keep in mind that these assessments are not always perfect.
 They are further complicated because young adults’ brain and personality development is varied, often changes, and usually does not fully develop until well into their twenties (Mental Health Daily, 2018).
-Nonetheless, your student should dedicate some of his or her early high school career to determining possible majors and careers.
+Nonetheless, students should dedicate some of their early high school careers to determining possible majors and careers.
 Assessments, job shadowing, and industry-specific engagement are essential to aligning with a college that offers the best coursework and credentials in a specific field.

 Once you have established a list of possible areas of study, develop the initial college list and thoroughly research each institution

-After establishing the bulk of your selection criteria, you and your student can utilize online resources to help capture a list of colleges that meet your defined parameters.
+After establishing the bulk of your selection criteria, you and your children can utilize online resources to help capture a list of colleges that meet your defined parameters.

 You should carefully and thoroughly examine each college on the initial list.
 First, complete the college’s net price calculator to gain an idea of the cost of attendance.
-Speak with the admissions and enrollment management teams to gauge your family’s initial interest.
-Survey the admission parameters to see if your student’s grades and standardized test scores align with the school’s required range.
-Talk to recent alumni who graduated from the student’s intended course of study.
+Next, speak with the admissions and enrollment management teams to gauge your initial interest.
+Survey the admission parameters to see if your students’ grades and standardized test scores align with the school’s required range.
+Talk to recent alumni who graduated from the intended course of study.
 Review the research of professors who represent the department under consideration.
 Analyze the IRS 990 statements for nonprofit colleges to gain a pulse on the school’s economic viability.
-Visit the school virtually or in-person.
+Visit the school virtually or in person.
 These activities and many others will help to answer your questions, concerns, and curiosity.

 Improve your student profile

 Over 600 colleges have decided to make it optional to submit standardized test scores for the admissions process.
 Some examples include the University of Chicago, Bowdoin College, Bates College, Wake Forest University, Colby College, and the College of the Holy Cross.
-If your student’s grades are significantly more favorable than his or her ACT/SAT scores, it might make sense to consider applying to one of the schools with this optional policy.
+If students’ grades are significantly more favorable than their ACT/SAT scores, it might make sense to consider applying to one of the schools with this optional policy.